 The field of “Anti-Aging & Regenerative Medicine” is expanding rapidly, and one of the newer technologies to come from this area of medicine is platelet rich plasma – PRP Therapy.
 It has been used for over a decade in orthopedic applications and is what Star Athletes are using to treat joint injuries.

 Hair Restoration in combination with PRP has seen a dramatic increase in the past few years.

 The Hair Restoration industry has discovered the positive benefits of this form of regenerative medicine.
 Platelets are small disk-shaped cells within your blood that are rich with high concentrations of several growth factors.
-The platelets can be thought of the “quarterbacks” of the healing processes in your body.
-They can encourage the healing response, and play a vital role in healing by releasing multiple growth factors (found within the platelet rich plasma).
+The platelets can be thought of as the “quarterbacks” of the healing processes in your body.
+They can encourage the healing response, and play a vital role in healing by releasing multiple growth factors (found within the platelet rich plasma)Traction Alopecia

 Not only does it have a healing effect when injuries occur but are also used in various anti-aging procedures (Vampire-Procedures).
 Micro-Needling and Injections to the face and neck (with PRP) are performed to increase circulation and stimulate collagen production.

-PRP Therapy for Hair Loss can be especially beneficial, in conjunction with FUE Hair Transplantation as the PRP can improve the healing process of the transplanted hair and also increase survival of the implanted hair grafts.
+PRP Therapy for Hair Loss can be especially beneficial, in conjunction with Neograft FUE Hair Transplantation as the PRP can improve the healing process of the transplanted hair and also increase survival of the implanted hair grafts.
 PRP is also often suggested for men under 35.
-There is a chance that the rate of hair loss slows down, and in some cases, the follicle produces hairs with larger hair shaft diameters, and thus it appears as though the hair has grown back.
+There is a chance that the rate of hair loss in genetic cases can slow down, and in some cases, the follicle produces hairs with larger hair shaft diameters, and thus it appears as though the hair has grown back completely.